 After I created that post, I decided I wanted to go a little bit more in depth [okay, a lot more in depth] about some of the technical aspects of choosing a wedding photographer, and give brides extra information on BIG questions they should ask anyone they are considering hiring to photograph their wedding.

-Why – – well, because unless you’re a photographer, or friends with a photographer; you probably wouldn’t know to ask some of this stuff!
+Why – – well, because unless you’re a photographer, or friends with a photographer; you probably wouldn’t know exactly what questions to ask your wedding photographee!
 With this digital world we live in of smart phones and Instagram filters, it’s so easy for someone to say “Oh hey, I’m a photographer!
 I’ll photograph your wedding for free!”